 Jan Tallis (CEO of Trust Board)

-Jan is currently CEO of School Home Support Charity and is the current Chair of Governors at FGCS.
+Jan was previously CEO of School Home Support Charity and was the former Chair of Governors at FGCS.
 She is a Chartered Director with over 15 years’ experience of leading service delivery organisations run on strong business principles, with extensive expertise in strategic and financial business planning and key skills in organisational development and growth, income diversification, complex change management and service innovation.
-She has restructured and reorganised the governance at FGCS and has applied to become a National Leader of Governance.
+She has restructured and reorganised the governance at FGCS and is a National Leader of Governance.

 Simon Elliott (CEO)

 Simon is a Dynamic CEO with an outstanding track record of success in leading schools in challenging circumstances.
 He has a proven ability to develop leadership and is highly successful at talent management and staff development.
 Forest Gate Community School has consistently placed in the top 50 schools in the UK for the last three years.

 Simon has achieved numerous awards both personally and for the schools he oversees, including an Ofsted "Outstanding" judgement in 2016 at FGCS, NACE Challenge School Award 2017 for work with more able students, Evening Standard Secondary School of the Year 2017 Award, and the 2017 Progress 1000 Award (named amongst London’s most influential people as a “social pillar of education”.)

 Since Simon’s arrival, Forest Gate Community School has become Newham’s most improved school 2012-2018 with year on year results increase for last 5 years.
 Simon is now working closely with The Cumberland School to create a similar success story there.